BrainStem-FIRST/8393RedTeamCode/README.md

 * Improved the OBJ new file creation flow workflow.
 The new flow allows you to easily use samples, craft new custom OpModes and make new Java classes.
 * Added support for gamepad edge detection.
   * A new sample program `ConceptGamepadEdgeDetection` demonstrates its use.
-* Adds a blackboard member to the Opmode that maintains state between opmodes (but not between robot resets).
+* Adds a blackboard member to the Opmode that maintains lightState between opmodes (but not between robot resets).
 See the ConceptBlackboard sample for how to use it.
 * Updated PredominantColorProcessor to also return the predominant color in RGB, HSV and YCrCb color spaces.
 Updated ConceptVisionColorSensor sample OpMode to display the getAnalysis() result in all three color spaces.
 * Adds support for the GoBilda Pinpoint
   * Also adds `SensorGoBildaPinpoint` sample to show how to use it